Egyptian army blocks Sinai roads in hunt for kidnappers

 The security source said army and police forces had set up new roadblocks and reinforced existing ones in a zone running from the north Sinai town of Sheikh Zuwaid towards al-Jura further south.
 The goal was to choke off supplies and reinforcements for the kidnappers, the source said.

-Witnesses saw a military aircraft flying over a convoy of armored personnel carriers in the region.
+Witnesses saw a military aircraft flying over a convoy of armoured personnel carriers in the region.

 The state-run Al-Ahram newspaper said the security forces were seeking to surround the kidnappers but indicated they would first try to free the hostages without violence.

-One militant was killed late on Tuesday, in the first death since the operation began, when a mine that he was trying to plant in an area south of Rafah exploded, security sources said.

-Interior Minister Mohamed Ibrahim, in remarks published on state media on Tuesday, said the Sinai militants belonged to various jihadist groups including one based on Mount al-Halal that aimed to re-establish a mediaeval Islamic caliphate.
+Interior Minister Mohamed Ibrahim, in remarks published on state media on Tuesday, said Sinai militants belonged to various jihadi groups including one based on Mount al-Halal that aimed to re-establish a mediaeval Islamic caliphate.

-He said that group had recruited members of the Palestinian Islamist Hamas movement that rules Gaza and had received training in using heavy weapons such as rocket launchers and anti-aircraft missiles.
-Those weapons were smuggled through tunnels from the Palestinian territory, Ibrahim said.
+He said that group had recruited some members from the Palestinian Islamist Hamas movement that rules Gaza and undergone training in heavy weapons such as rocket launchers and anti-aircraft missiles.
+Those weapons had been smuggled to them through tunnels from the Palestinian territory, Ibrahim said.

-The kidnappers had SAM-7 missiles as well as anti-tank weapons and rocket-propelled grenades, he added.
+The kidnappers possessed SAM-7 missiles as well as anti-tank weapons and rocket-propelled grenades, he added.

 The kidnappers are demanding the release of jailed Islamists.
 Mursi has ruled out talks with what he called “criminals” and vowed not to submit to blackmail.